0xF4D3C0D3/0xF4D3C0D3.github.io/_posts/2020/2020-04-06-If-Clauses.md

 title: "If clauses"
 date: 2020-04-06 18:05:00 +0900
 categories: Reference
-minimal_mistakes_skin: "default"
+kramdown:
+    syntax_highlighter_opts:
+        block:
+            line_numbers: false
 toc: true
 toc_label: "Table Of Contents"
 ---

-> All sentences from the internet, I'll notate its reference below.
+> All sentences are from the internet, I'll notate its reference below.

 # Type 0
 ```